42-adbouras/CPP00_1337MED/README.md

 ```
 These are the basic concepts of C++ programming.
 Understanding these will help us build more complex and efficient applications.

+## ex00.
+Megaphone
+This exercise is straightforward: use two nested loops to print the double char array `av`, passing each character to `toupper()`.
+Remember to cast the returned value to `(char)`; otherwise, it will display the decimal ASCII value.

+## ex01.
+My Awesome PhoneBook